‘The theory of Ideas is not a democratic philosophy.’ (cited by Alvin Lim, below)

 The word "idealism" is a technical word in philosophy, and ... this usage has little to do with the common usage of that term, which refers to dedication to achieving ideal outcomes ...

-enerally [philosophical idealism] has been associated with hierarchized societies ruled by an elite, embrace of dogma, and intolerance of dissent. - Stephen Den Beste (Emphasis added)**
+Generally [philosophical idealism] has been associated with hierarchized societies ruled by an elite, embrace of dogma, and intolerance of dissent. - Stephen Den Beste (Emphasis added)**

-This is a continuation of some of the arguments in Intellectual Prudence: MetaIntellectual Analysis of Intellectual Subculture.
+In making the state more important than its parts, and allowing it to enter every sphere of the individual's life, Plato has been accused of totalitarianism, while charges of paternalism have been laid against the claim that the Philosopher-Rulers alone know what is best for the other classes.
+Nor are there any legal checks on the Rulers' behaviour. — Angela Hobbs***This is a continuation of some of the arguments in Intellectual Prudence: MetaIntellectual Analysis of Intellectual Subculture.
 The proposition is that there is a theory, originating symbolically with Plato, that the intellectual has a privileged form of knowledge which l'homme moyen sensuel—the average nonintellectual man—cannot know.
 Plato taught that the reality experienced by the senses is an appearance generated by invisible Forms (ideas) existing in a sort of Platonic heaven:

-“In Parmenides and in Plato, we shall even find the belief that the changing world we live in is an illusion, and that behind it lies a more real world which does not change.” - Karl Popper, The Open Society and its Enemies
+changing world we live in is an illusion, and that behind it lies a more

-The philosopher (the intellectual) sees this underlying reality via a faculty—a form of "insight"not available to the rest of us:
+The philosopher (the intellectual) sees this underlying reality via a faculty—a form of "insight"—not available to the rest of us:

 Alvin Lim: Plato’s argument for the inherent weakness of democracy in its potential to collapse into tyranny is strongly linked to his metaphysics, in particular his Theory of Forms.
 [4] In Plato’s ideal city the rulers are the Philosopher Rulers who have undergone the education sufficient for them to gain access to the Form of the Good, which allows them to know what justice is and hence to be able to rule the city justly (479e-484e).
 Since it is only the philosophers who have access to the Form of the Good, non-philosophers lack access to the Form of the Good and hence do not know what justice is.
 And since non-philosophers do not know what justice is, they cannot rule the city justly.
 Hence Cross and Woozley cite Adam’s comment that ‘the theory of Ideas is not a democratic philosophy’, [5] and this also explains what Finley describes as ‘Plato’s persistent objection to the role of shoemakers and shopkeepers in political decision making’.
 Zeitlin notes that in Laws 659a-b, Plato argues that:

 Is there any truth in this?
 I repeat what I wrote in Analysis of Intellectual Subculture: "Extreme as this may sound, it resonates with my own experience.
 I attended two humanities classes of a major state university the day after the historic presidential election of 2008, certain that there would be at least some reaction to the opening of the presidency to minorities.
 After all, isn't diversity a mantra of the academic left?
-But it was business as usual."
+But it was business as usual."Whether it is a matter of art, music or politics, it is only the ‘best men’ who are capable of true judgement.
+The true judge must not allow himself to be influenced by the gallery nor intimidated by the clamour of the multitude.
+Nothing must compel him to hand down a verdict that belies his own convictions.
+It is his duty to teach the multitude and not to learn from them.
+[6][Original link no longer active: web.singnet.com.sg/~chlim/plato.html]

 As that long-suffering intellectual critic of intellectualists, Frederick C. Crews, wrote:

 ["Skeptical Engagements"] By the mid-eighties, many academic humanists had already contracted the bad habit of labeling “right wing” all dissent not only from the overt politicizing of academic life but also from poststructuralist theory, including its component of esoteric Lacanian Freudianism.
 In the increasingly conformist atmosphere that has ruled the universities from then until now, scorn is routinely heaped on the ordinary liberalism to which I have long subscribed.
-And anyone who explicitly upholds rationality within the framework of a discipline will now be suspected of following a sinister hidden agenda,
+And anyone who explicitly upholds rationality within the framework of a discipline will now be suspected of following a sinister hidden agenda,Notes on starred material:

 ...
 Those themes are the specific failings of Freudian psychoanalysis; the nature, appeal, and consequences of closed, self-validating doctrines; the resultant indispensability of an empirical (evidence-oriented) point of view; and the dubious effects of literary-critical methods that spurn that point of view.
 The several themes really come down to just one: the fear of facing the world, including its works of literature, without an intellectual narcotic ready at hand.